ethereum/consensus-specs/specs/test_formats/operations/README.md

 description: string                    -- description of test case, purely for debugging purposes
 bls_required: bool                     -- optional, true if the test validity is strictly dependent on BLS being ON.
 False otherwise.
 bls_ignored: bool                      -- optional, true if the test validity is strictly dependent on BLS being OFF.
 False otherwise.
-pre: BeaconState                       -- state before applying the deposit
+pre: BeaconState                       -- state before applying the operation
 <operation-name>: <operation-object>   -- the YAML encoded operation, e.g. a "ProposerSlashing", or "Deposit".
-post: BeaconState                      -- state after applying the deposit.
-No value if deposit processing is aborted.
+post: BeaconState                      -- state after applying the operation.
+No value if operation processing is aborted.
 ```

 Note: if both `bls_required` and `bls_ignored` are false (or simply not included),